kevlar-kt/kevlar/docs/index.md

 ## Security Environment
 The security environment is the status of the device.
-This is subdivided in **system-wise** security (system modifications, rooting, custom binaries, custom roms, emulator, selinux), **user-wise** security (pirate stores and pirate apps), and **app-wise** security (tampering, recompiling, changed signature & metadata)
+This is subdivided into **system-wise** security (system modifications, rooting, custom binaries, custom ROMs, emulator, SELinux), **user-wise** security (pirate stores and pirate apps), and **app-wise** security (tampering, recompiling, changed signature & metadata)

 ## Flexibility
-Kevlar does not automatically detect a "standard" unsafe environment and give a 0/1 answer.
+Kevlar does not automatically detect a "standard" unsafe environment and gives a 0/1 answer.
 The kind of environment that is acceptable for your app to run in can be configured in each package individually.

 You may be indifferent to some things (e.g. root detection) and very sensitive about others (e.g. app tampering & piracy).